Backlash (2016): Preliminary matches

 The pay-per-view's main card opened with the six-pack elimination challenge to determine the inaugural SmackDown Women's Champion involving Becky Lynch, Alexa Bliss, Carmella, Naomi, Natalya, and Nikki Bella.
 Bliss was eliminated by Naomi after a Diving Neckbreaker/Powerbomb combination with Natalya.
 Natalya then eliminated Naomi by forcing her to submit to the "Sharpshooter".
 Nikki eliminated Natalya after a "Rack Attack 2.0", but was immediately eliminated by Carmella with a roll-up.
-Lynch forced Carmella to submit to the "Dis-arm-her" to win the title.
+Lynch performed a series of Exploder suplexes on Carmella, who fired back with a Superkick.
+However, Lynch caught Carmella and forced her to submit to the "Dis-arm-her" to win the title.

-Next, The Usos (Jey and Jimmy Uso) faced The Hype Bros (Mojo Rawley and Zack Ryder) to qualify for the finals of the SmackDown Tag Team Championship tournament.
+Next, The Usos (Jey Uso and Jimmy Uso) faced The Hype Bros (Mojo Rawley and Zack Ryder) to qualify for the finals of the SmackDown Tag Team Championship tournament.
 In the end, Jimmy forced Ryder to submit to the "Tequila Sunrise" to win the match and qualify for the tournament final against Heath Slater and Rhyno.

 After that, The Miz defended the Intercontinental Championship against Dolph Ziggler.
 During the match, Miz applied the "Figure Four Leglock", but Ziggler touched the rope.
 Ziggler executed a Superkick on Miz, who placed his foot on the rope at a two count.
 Whilst Miz distracted the referee, Maryse sprayed an unknown object at Ziggler, allowing Miz to execute a "Skull Crushing Finale" on Ziggler to retain the title.

 Randy Orton was scheduled to face Bray Wyatt, but Wyatt had attacked him earlier in the event.
 Orton was then rendered unable to compete, and Wyatt was declared the winner via forfeit.
 Instead, Wyatt faced Kane in a No Holds Barred match, to substitute for Orton.
 During the match, Wyatt executed a Running Senton through a broadcast table on Kane.
 Kane executed a Chokeslam on Wyatt for a near-fall.
 In the end, Orton interfered and attacked Wyatt with an "RKO", leading to Kane executing a second Chokeslam on Wyatt to win the match.

 Later, Heath Slater and Rhyno faced The Usos to determine the inaugural SmackDown Tag Team Champions.
 Rhyno executed a Gore on Jimmy whilst the referee was distracted, with Slater gaining the pinfall, to win the titles.